CAR PROBLEMS AND WARRANTIES – WHAT TO LOOK OUT FOR

 I pointed out that the Consumer Rights Act 2015 here gives you more rights than any warranty.
 Shambles.

 It transpires that Hyundai clutch issues are well documented.
+Auto Express ran a feature on this here.
 This customer has always had his car serviced on schedule and adhered to all recommendations.
 He asked me what the best way was to play it with the dealership?

 My response was to say that given that this is a well-known problem and that (you) have adhered to all schedules, make your problem theirs by saying just that.

 I concluded by saying, “I am sick and tired of seeing customers being fobbed off and unfairly treated by firms hiding behind legalese and jargon.
 Please do the right thing here.
 A happy customer is a loyal customer and ambassador for you all”.

 What are your thoughts?
 Have you experienced similar problems?